Zeenatullah/My-project/README.md

 # My-project
-I am creating this repository for our project about Calculator
+I have created this repository for our project about Calculator